-In view of the importance of retinal imaging to studying dementia, this protocol aims to describe a method of quantifying and analyzing retinal vasculature and neuronal structure in vivo using widely available retinal imaging techniques.
-This protocol also provides examples of retinal changes in subjects with dementia and discusses technical issues related to retinal imaging.
+In view of the importance of retinal imaging to studying dementia, this protocol aims to describe a method of imaging and analyzing retinal vasculature and neuronal structure in vivo using retinal imaging techniques.
+This protocol also provides examples of retinal changes in subjects with dementia, and discusses technical issues and current limitations of retinal imaging.

 PROTOCOL: